India

 Soviet Union: Country spanning Eurasia (1922–1991)

-The Soviet Union, officially the Union of Soviet Socialist Republics (USSR), was a transcontinental country that spanned much of Eurasia from 1922 to 1991.
-It was a successor state to the Russian Empire that was nominally organized as a federal union of fifteen national republics, the largest and most populous of which was the Russian SFSR; in practice both its government and economy were highly centralized until its final years.
-As a one-party state governed by the Communist Party of the Soviet Union, it was a flagship communist state.
+The Union of Soviet Socialist Republics (USSR), commonly known as the Soviet Union, was a transcontinental country that spanned much of Eurasia from 1922 to 1991.
+During its existence, it was the largest country by area, extending across eleven time zones and sharing borders with twelve countries, and the third-most populous country.
+An overall successor to the Russian Empire, it was nominally organized as a federal union of national republics, the largest and most populous of which was the Russian SFSR.
+In practice, its government and economy were highly centralized.
+As a one-party state governed by the Communist Party of the Soviet Union (CPSU), it was a flagship communist state.
+Its capital and largest city was Moscow.

 0